 “I want to thank Paul Saikia, Dr. Gunter-Smith and Dean Joe Merkle for giving me this wonderful opportunity,” said Rasmussen.
 “I believe the future is bright for the York College swim program and I think we can achieve remarkable things through dedication, a positive attitude and the willingness to work hard.
 I am looking forward to coming to York and getting started.

 Rasmussen will have a strong core to build on to start his Spartan tenure.
-Sophomore All-American Keven Stahl headlines a group of talented swimmers who will allow the Spartans to compete in the rugged CAC.
+Junior All-American Keven Stahl headlines a group of talented swimmers who will allow the Spartans to compete in the rugged CAC.

 “I am eagerly looking forward to getting started.
 With school already in session, we’re going to hit the ground running.
 It is very exciting!” said Rasmussen.
 “This program has had good success over the last few seasons.
 I am looking to build on that success; ultimately becoming the premier team in Capital Athletic Conference.”

 Rasmussen’s experience includes work with some of the top college and international-level coaches in the country.
 At Texas, he worked directly under the legendary Eddie Reese.
 Coach Reese has been the Head Coach of the US Olympic team three times and had led his Longhorns to 14 NCAA Division 1 crowns, including two when Rasmussen was his assistant.

 Rasmussen also worked as the head counselor/coach for the Longhorn Swimming Camp for many summers.
 In that role, he worked under two more Olympic head coaches; Mark Schubert and Richard Quick.
 Between the two, they served on more than a dozen US Olympic coaching staffs.

 “I was very lucky to have the opportunity to learn from some of the top coaches in the country.
 I use ideas that I got form each of them in my workouts on a regular basis.”
 Says Rasmussen.